-In our next release on January 17, 2018, we will be adding a Fluent-inspired theme to both Telerik UI for WPF and Telerik UI for WinForms suites.
+Update: The Telerik R1'18 Release features the new Fluent Design inspired theme in Telerik UI for WPF and Telerik UI for WinForms.
 Read on to find out what to expect with this new theme.

 Back in May 2017 at Build, Microsoft announced the Fluent Design System with a promise to bring a more intuitive and easy-to-use interface on top of overhauling the visual appearance across apps and services running on Windows, iOS and Android.
 The new design system is the successor to Microsoft’s Metro design, which has been around for a while already, and will be focusing on light, motion, material and scale elements to make interactions more coherent with the user interface.